FAQS

 Couples:

-I do not accept insurance directly, however, you may have the option of utilizing your insurance.
-If you would like to use your insurance, you can seek out-of-network benefits for our sessions together.
+I am an out-of-network provider, so I do not accept insurance directly and require payment in full at the end of each session.
+However, you may still have the option of utilizing your insurance by seeking out-of-network benefits for our sessions together.
 Out-of-network benefits are usually quite easy to navigate.

-For using insurance on an out-of-network basis, sessions will be charged directly to you at the time of our appointment.
-I will provide you with a receipt (called a “superbill”) which you can submit to your insurance company who may then reimburse you for some portion of the cost based on the coverage your plan has for therapy on an out-of-network basis.
+For using your insurance on an out-of-network basis, sessions will be charged directly to you at the time of our appointment.
+If you would like, I can electronically send out out-of-network claims on your behalf (in most cases), and then your insurance company may reimburse you directly for some portion of the cost based on coverage that your plan may have for therapy on an out-of network basis.

 Also, please note that you can use an FSA and HSA card to pay for sessions.

-I accept all credit cards, including FSA and HSA cards.
+I accept all major credit cards, including FSA and HSA cards, making it easy and flexible for you to pay.

 The therapies I use with each client depend on their specific needs.
 I have specialized training in the following: